MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 ## Configure the scanner in the Azure portal

-Before you install the scanner, or upgrade it from the general availability version of the scanner, create a profile for the scanner in the Azure portal.
+Before you install the scanner, or upgrade it from an older general availability version of the scanner, create a profile for the scanner in the Azure portal.
 You configure the profile for scanner settings, and the data repositories to scan.

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
 Then navigate to the **Azure Information Protection** blade.